jjideenschmiede/gowoocommerce/README.md

 ### List all product tags

-### Create a product tag

-If you want to create a new keyword, you can do this using the following function.
-The description of the API endpoint can be found [here](https://woocommerce.github.io/woocommerce-rest-api-docs/?shell#product-tag-properties).
+If you want to display all keywords, you can use the following function.
+The description of the API endpoint can be found [here](https://woocommerce.github.io/woocommerce-rest-api-docs/?shell#list-all-product-tags).

 ```go
 // Define the request